evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 ## Interior

 You can choose between different types of seat materials and interior styling.
 You can choose between several interior designs.
+The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats